Sprained ankle

 What is a sprained ankle?

-If a person's foot rolls too heavily, ankle joint ligaments can be overstretched.
+If a person twists or rolls an ankle, the joint ligaments may be overstretched.
 The surrounding tissue is also injured in the process.
 The joint swells up and is painful.
 It is sprained.
 Ankle sprains are among the most common injuries.

 Ligaments are durable yet flexible bands of connective tissue that bind bones together in a joint.
 The ankle joint is made up of many bones.
 So there are also several ligaments here that stabilize it.